-How to Extract Negative Numbers from Text Strings in Google Sheets
+Extract Negative Numbers from Text in Google Sheets

 It’s not tough to construct a regular expression (RE2) to extract negative numbers from different text strings in Google Sheets.

-Out of the three related functions, we can use either of the text functions REGEXECTRACT or REGEXREPLACE.
-No scope for the third one, i.e., REGEXMATCH here.
+Out of the three related functions, we can use either REGEXEXTRACT or REGEXREPLACE.
+There’s no scope for the third one, i.e., REGEXMATCH, here.

-I think you may have the following queries in your mind to ask.
-Let me clarify that first.
+You may have the following queries in mind.
+Let me clarify them first.

 1. Can we use the extracted negative or positive numbers in other calculations?

-We can.
-For that, we may require to use the VALUE functions to convert the extracted negative numbers in text format to number format.
+Yes, we can.
+For that, we may need to use the VALUE function to convert the extracted negative numbers (in text format) into number format.

 2. What about multiple (positive or negative) numbers in a text string?